 Rich and meaty Bolognese Sauce is perfect to serve over your favorite pasta.
 Bolognese Sauce is a meat based Italian sauce made with vegetables, wine, milk, and a combination beef and pork.
-This classic sauce takes a couple of hours to prepare but worth every single minute put into it.
 For easy weeknight dinner, prepare this sauce ahead of time and freeze it in portions.

 My family still asks “what is Bolognese sauce, again?” almost every time I make it.
 Simply put, Bolognese is an Italian meat sauce often served with thick, flat pasta like fettuccine.
 Many people also know it as “ragù” or “ragù bolognese.”